 Public holidays in August

-Wednesday 15 August is a public holiday in Malaga (and in Spain).
+Thursday 15 August is a public holiday in Malaga (and in Spain).
 Bars and restaurants will be open as usual, but not shops and businesses.
 Monday 19 August is also a public holiday, but just in Malaga city.
 This is the high point of the Fair so shops and businesses will be closed.

 For more information about public holidays in Malaga click here.